JihunKimCode/poke_counter/README.md

 ## Features
 - **Search using Colors**
     - Ten unique colors to search Pokémon
+    - Click on the circle of the color to see the Pokémon associated with that color.
     - Sort by PokéDex Number
 - **Sprite**
   - A hyperlink to view information about the Pokémon